3mkay/3mkay.github.io/_posts/2013-11-07-checkstimation.md

 share: true
 comments: true
 ---
-> The activity of estimating a task by breaking it into a checklist, gives the added benefit of actually being a checklist for when you complete the task.
+> The activity of estimating a task by breaking it into a checklist of smaller, more estimable sizes.
+Gives the added benefit of actually being a handy checklist when you complete the task.